TheLokj/PySlurmJob/README.md

 #### Seff

-The `seff` function return a dictionnary containing the seff data :
+The `seff` function returns a dictionnary containing the seff data :

     pyslurmjob.seff(id)

-The dictionary is basically build like that :
+The dictionary is basically built like that :

     {'Job ID': '0000001',
     'Cluster': 'clusterName',